anshtyagi14/awseks/README.md

 <img src="src/15.png"/>

-6. Again, select `AWS service` as the Trusted entity type.
-Under the use case, choose `EC2` and then `EC2` again.
+6. Again, select "AWS service" as the Trusted entity type.
+Under the use case, choose "EC2" and then "EC2" again.
 Click "Next" to continue.
 For permissions policies, select `AmazonEC2ContainerReadOnly`, `AmazonEKS_CNI_Policy`, and `AmazonEKSWorkerNodePolicy`.

 <img src="src/16.png"/>

-7. Name this role `EKS-Worker-Node-Role` and complete the creation by clicking on "Create role."
+7. Name this role "EKS-Worker-Node-Role" and complete the creation by clicking on "Create role".

 <img src="src/17.png"/>